dvajs/dva/docs/guide/develop-complex-spa.md

-# Using Dva to develop complex SPAs
+# Using Dva to Develop Complex SPAs

 > Author: Xu Fei

 In dva's official repository, a tutorial is provided to cover some of the basic concepts of dva.
 In the real business development process, there are many scenarios that cannot be covered by those basic operations.
-This article attempts to enumerate some common requirements for implementation in dva.
+This article attempts to enumerate some common requirements for dva implementation.

-## Dynamically loading model
+## Dynamically Loading Model

 In many business scenarios, we may define a lot of models, but we don't need to load them all when the application starts.
 It is more typical of various management consoles.
 If each function page is switched through a route and has no relationship with each other, webpack's require.ensure is usually used to do the lazy loading of the code module.